acmarpu/01-azure-study-material/Azure Learning Guid-Latest.md

 * Managed identities are designed to eliminate the need for developers to handle credentials manually, reducing the complexity and enhancing security.
 *Use cases:* Managed identities are typically used when you have a resource (such as an Azure Virtual Machine or Azure Function) that needs to authenticate and access other Azure resources securely.
 Instead of managing credentials (e.g., usernames and passwords) manually, you can use a managed identity.

-*How it works:* When you enable a managed identity for an Azure resource, Azure creates a service principal in the Azure AD tenant that represents that resource.
+*How it works:*

+When you enable a managed identity for an Azure resource, Azure creates a service principal in the Azure AD tenant that represents that resource.
 This service principal is used to authenticate the resource with Azure AD, and it has specific permissions associated with it.

-*Managed identity types*
-There are two types of managed identities:
+*There are two types of managed identities:*

 **System-assigned** Some Azure services allow you to enable a managed identity directly on a service instance.
 When you enable a system-assigned managed identity an identity is created in Azure AD that is tied to the lifecycle of that service instance.
 So, when the resource is deleted, Azure automatically deletes the identity for you.
 By design, only that Azure resource can use this identity to request tokens from Azure AD.